kinkerl/persy/doc/troubleshooting.rst

 When something is odd or just not working, please take your time to write a bug at launchpad_ to make persy better!

-more informations and quick help
+More informations and quick help
 -----------------------------------

 If you just want a more detailed output of the stuff persy does, start persy with the ``--verbose`` command line argument.